 Another great option is kettlebell training.
 Kettlebells offer an affordable form of free weight exercise that doesn’t take up as much room as barbells for example.

 You can train your whole body with both kettlebells and Therabans and both can be used as assistance for bodyweight training.
-Strength training really doesn’t have to be expensive or take much space.
+Strength training really doesn’t have to be expensive or take up much space.

 What makes a good exercise machine?